Modesty: In the arts

 In cartoons, even in cases where the genital area is not covered with clothing, genitals are often simply not drawn, as is the case in Family Guy and other animated sitcoms.
 In the film Barnyard, showing anthropomorphized cattle of both sexes walking on two legs, instead of either showing genitals of male cattle or not showing them, the concept of a "male cow" was used, with an udder.
 In Underdog a partly animated anthropomorphized dog is shown with a penis when a real dog is filmed, and without one in the animated parts.

 Paintings are sometimes changed because of changed modesty standards, and later sometimes changed back.
 During the Counter-Reformation there was a "fig-leaf campaign" aiming to cover all representations of human genitals in paintings and sculptures that started with Michelangelo's works.
 Works covered in this way include the marble statue of Cristo della Minerva (church of Santa Maria sopra Minerva, Rome) which was covered by added drapery, as it remains today, and the statue of the naked child Jesus in Madonna of Bruges (The Church of Our Lady in Bruges, Belgium) remained covered for several decades.
-Also, the plaster copy of the David in the Cast Courts (Victoria and Albert Museum) in London has a fig leaf in a box at the back of the statue.
+Also, the plaster copy of the David in the Cast Courts of the V&A in London has a fig leaf in a box at the back of the statue.
 It was there to be placed over the statue's genitals so that they would not upset visiting female royalty.
 The statue of Achilles at Hyde Park Corner now has an incongruous figleaf permanently attached, after it was stolen several times.